This program provides both practical and theoretical training in interpreting and translation.

-This course aims to equip students with knowledge of the theoretical aspects that underpin interpreting and translation, including linguistics, and with the research techniques necessary to conduct a small research project in the area of interpreting and translation.
+This program aims to equip students with knowledge of the theoretical aspects that underpin interpreting and translation, including linguistics, and with the research techniques necessary to conduct a small research project in the area of interpreting and translation.

 It also focuses on practical interpreting and translation skills.
-The course is suitable for practising interpreters and translators and for very proficient bilinguals wanting to develop or improve their skills, and who wish to contribute to the body of knowledge on interpreting and translation by conducting innovative, much needed research.
+The program is suitable for practising interpreters and translators and for very proficient bilinguals wanting to develop or improve their skills, and who wish to contribute to the body of knowledge on interpreting and translation by conducting innovative, much needed research.

 Fees and delivery

 Delivery: On campus

 With a degree in translation and interpeting studies, you can look forward to career opportunities in:

 - Writer or publisher

 In this role you will work with students from diverse linguistic and cultural backgrounds.
 You will provide targeted English language instruction to help students develop their literacy and English language skills.

 Writers research and compile news stories, write and edit news reports, commentaries and feature stories for presentation in print and electronic media, and compose written material to advertise goods and services.